shev4enkoyar/obis-mapper/README.md

 # obis-mapper

-**obis-mapper** is a lightweight .NET library designed to simplify the mapping of values to model properties based on logical names.
-It supports nested models, handles nullable types, and allows default values to be specified in case of conversion errors.
+**obis-mapper** is a lightweight .NET library that simplifies the mapping of values to model properties based on logical names.
+It supports nested models, handles nullable types, allows for default values in case of conversion errors, and provides customizable conversion logic through custom property mappings.

 ## Features

-- **Logical Name Mapping**: Map values to properties based on logical names with support for tags to distinguish between different mappings.
+- **Logical Name Mapping**: Map values to properties based on logical names, with support for tags to distinguish between different mappings.
-- **Nested Models**: Automatically handles nested models through recursion, simplifying complex object structures.
+- **Nested Models**: Automatically handles nested models through recursion, making it easy to work with complex object structures.
+- **Custom Property Mapping**: Define custom conversion logic for properties, allowing flexibility in how values are mapped and converted.
 - **Default Values**: Specify default values for properties in case of conversion errors, ensuring robustness in data mapping.
 - **Flexible Type Conversion**: Supports nullable types and provides customizable conversion handling.

 ## Installation